 It’s practically a rite of passage, and usually “the other guy’s fault.”
 Whether you’ve seen a wreck happen or had a fender-bender of your own, there’s no denying that car crashes result in serious injuries and fatalities every year.
 Traffic accidents are the primary cause of injury in the United States, according to the Centers for Disease Control and Prevention, with almost 7,000 people each day going to the emergency room with injuries from motor vehicle crashes.
 To make matters worse, the National Highway Traffic Safety Administration (NHSTA) reports that there were approximately 32,675 fatalities from motor vehicle collisions in 2014.

 Failing to stay in the correct lane was the most deadly driving behavior in more than 30 states, including Georgia.
+If such an incident has affected your family, consulting with a wrongful death lawyer can provide guidance.
 The report also concluded that deaths from drunken driving and from speeding are more prevalent in rural areas than urban ones.

 Certainly driving under the influence of alcohol is a problem across the country.
 The FBI estimates that almost 300,000 incidents of drunk driving occur every day, but fewer than 4,000 people are actually arrested.
 There were 9,967 alcohol-impaired driving fatalities nationwide in 2014.
 Here in Georgia, almost 3,700 people were killed in crashes involving a drunk driver from 2003 to 2012.
 Even just getting buzzed by consuming a few drinks is enough to affect one’s driving because alcohol is a depressant that slows reaction time, makes it harder to focus, and reduces ability to properly judge situations.